data-forge/data-forge-js/README.md

 ## DataFrame

 DataFrame is the *main* concept.
 It is a sequence of rows.
-It can also be considered a matrix (rows and columns) of structured started.
+It can also be considered a matrix (rows and columns) of structured data.
 Can be considered a sequence of rows.
 Has an implicit or explicit index.
 Think of it as a spreadsheet in memory.

 A *data-frame* can be easily constructed from various formats and it can be exported to various formats.